Flood of Awards for Reni Eddo-Lodge

-Reni was also recently awarded the Bold Moves Award at the Southbank Centre’s Women of the World (WOW) Women in Creative Industries Awards for her best-selling Why I’m No Longer Talking to White People About Race.
-The judges called it ‘a nuanced and balanced conversation around race, which shifted the discourse towards the voices of people of colour’.
+Reni was also awarded the Bold Moves Award at the Southbank Centre’s Women of the World (WOW) Women in Creative Industries Awards for her best-selling Why I’m No Longer Talking to White People About Race.
 The award is for a woman who has taken “daring, bold and ambitious actions, either personally or in their work, which have positively impacted creative form and forged new ways of working”.

-Why I’m No Longer Talking to White People About Race was a Sunday Times bestseller, was selected by Emma Watson for her ‘Our Shared Shelf’ book club, was chosen as Foyles Non-Fiction Book of the Year, Blackwell’s Non-Fiction Book of the Year, and longlisted for the 2017 Baille Gifford Prize.
+Why I’m No Longer Talking to White People About Race was a Sunday Times bestseller, was selected by Emma Watson for her ‘Our Shared Shelf’ book club, was chosen as Foyles Non-Fiction Book of the Year, Blackwell’s Non-Fiction Book of the Year, longlisted for the 2018 Orwell Prize and longlisted for the 2017 Baille Gifford Prize.

 ‘One of the most important books of 2017’ Nikesh Shukla, editor of The Good Immigrant